mzazon/awesome-cloud-projects/gcp/real-time-fleet-optimization-fleet-routing-api-bigtable/real-time-fleet-optimization-fleet-routing-api-bigtable.md

    echo "✅ Cloud Function deployed for real-time processing"
    ```

-   The Cloud Function is now deployed and ready to process real-time traffic events.
+   The Cloud Function is now deployed using the latest Python 3.12 runtime and Generation 2 functions for improved performance.
 It automatically updates Bigtable with current traffic conditions and triggers route optimization when significant changes occur.
 The serverless architecture provides automatic scaling and cost-effective processing of fleet events without infrastructure management overhead.

 4. **Create Fleet Routing Optimization Service**: